memoherreraacosta/ap-labs/challenges/chal3/chat/README.md

 | `/msg <user> <msg>` | To send a direct message to the specified `user`        |
 | `/time`             | Get IRC Server's localtime                              |
 | `/user <user>`      | Get more details about `user` (Username and IP address) |

-- You need to follow the output format guidelines.
-- Coding best practices that we learned in class will be reviewed.
-- Before submitting you code, make sure it's compiling and running correctly.

 Sample IRC Server output